Project Summary: Chestnut Hill, MA ~ Kitchen Remodel

 Our client chose to top off the cabinets and island cabinets with Cosmos Quartz in Calcacatta Sponda color.
 Again, a classic look.

 Our client chose a sub-zero refrigerator and covered it with cabinet panels to blend into the cabinetry and her centerpiece, pride-and-joy of this kitchen was the 6-burner Wolf dual fuel oven/stove.
 The beauty of the range is the gas cooktop but the stable functionality of the electric oven.
-She choose to swap out the traditional Wolf red knobs to stainless.
+She choose to swap out the traditional Wolf red-colored knobs to stainless-colored knobs.

 Lighting was a critical part of our kitchen design.
 We chose a layered lighting approach to make sure there was visual balance: